gabezy/Docker-kubernetes/docs/Docker/Managing Data in Docker & Networking.md

 ## [Volumes](https://docs.docker.com/engine/storage/volumes/)

-Volumes are a storage mechanism that provide the ability to persist data beyond the lifecycle of an individual container. basically, **folders on the host machine** hard drive which are mounted (mapped) into containers.
+Volumes are a storage mechanism that provide the ability to persist data beyond the life cycle of an individual container. basically, **folders on the host machine** hard drive which are mounted (mapped) into containers.
 Docker handles volumes with two types:
 - Anonymous Volumes
 	- Create **automatically** and **specific** for a single container